riptidewave93/UNVR-NAS/tools/ubnt-mtd-lock/README.md

-# mtd-lock
+# ubnt-mtd-lock

-A stupid basic kernel module to ensure we set /dev/mtd as RO (fully) in our firmware.
+A stupid basic kernel module to ensure we set /dev/mtd* as RO (fully) in our firmware.
 This is done to prevent users/bad actors from wiping your bootloader/Unifi EEPROM, which are required for your device to function!

 ## Building